-If you are reading this you probably don’t need to be told how destructive anger can be.
+If you are reading this you don’t need to be told how destructive anger can be.
 You are already motivated to make changes in your emotionally driven behaviors.
-If you are researching anger management on the internet, you’re looking for solutions.
 You just want to know how and what to do to control or stop your anger.
 I’ll outline a process for getting rid of your anger in this article.
-The rest of the process is in the material on this site.
+The rest of the process is in the courses on this site.

 I’ll let you know up front that the material in this website can help you understand and change anger and your other emotions.
 It’s also not for everyone.
-I’ll also tell you that merely reading an article won’t do it.
-Emotional patterns need more than just intellectual knowledge from reading to change.
-This article will help you understand what you are dealing with and a process not just to manage, but to completely rid your self of anger.
-The specific practical actions for change are in the Self Mastery program.
+It requires work, but overall it will be less energy than you are expending on anger, and keeping it repressed.
+Merely reading an article won’t do it.
+Emotional patterns need more than just intellectual knowledge to change.
+You will need to build new habits and perspectives that will build new neural pathways.
+This article will help you understand what you are dealing with and a process to rid your self of anger.
+The specific practical actions for change are in the Self Mastery Courses.